 The LVN/Paramedic to ADN transition program at the South Campus prepares you to earn your associate degree in nursing and sit for licensure as a registered nurse, or RN.
 The ADN Transition program is competitive and selection into the program is by acceptance only.
-Our accredited curriculum prepares you not just to graduate with an Associate's degree, but to pass the NCLEX-RN on your first attempt, earning your license as an RN.
+Our accredited curriculum prepares you to graduate with an Associate's degree, and successfully pass the NCLEX-RN on your first attempt, earning your license as an RN.

 Is this program for you?

 Are you flexible?
 Technology-driven?
 After 30 credit hours of academic prerequisites, this fast-track program will prepare you to face the challenges of…

 Choosing to pursue a career as a Registered Nurse?